jcchavezs/zipkin-instrumentation-symfony/README.md

-Although this bundle provides a tracer based on the configuration parameters under the `zipkin` node, you can inject your own `tracing component` to the middelware as long as it implements the `Zipkin\Tracing` interface:
+Although this bundle provides a tracer based on the configuration parameters under the `zipkin` node, you can inject your own `tracing component` to the middleware as long as it implements the `Zipkin\Tracing` interface:

 ```yaml
 services: